-We’ll spend most of this article talking about what can go wrong when you’re making the shift to the cloud, but first let’s discuss what the process can look like when it goes right.
-Some CIO and other stakeholders tend to think of cloud services primarily in terms of cost savings, but in point of fact they’re catalysts for much larger operational changes.
+Some CIOs and other stakeholders tend to think of cloud services primarily in terms of cost savings, but in point of fact they’re catalysts for much larger operational changes.
 The trick is to keep those changes in view while you’re making the transition.
 In a perfect world, this might involve a few steps:

 This could be auditing your existing servers and software licenses, preparing any operational data for transfer, assigning roles for who’ll take charge of what tasks, etc.

 This is where you figure out which platforms actually meet your needs most effectively—whether that means relying solely on Azure for your entire migration, creating a hybrid model with AWS, etc., as well as choosing the specific applications.
 Here, you’ll need to get a handle on how your existing infrastructure will slot into these new environments.

 Before you go live with the new systems, you’ll need to make sure that you haven’t broken anything.
 As such, you’ll need a comprehensive testing plan that includes business cases relevant to your migration.